 It is easy to get caught up in the phenomenon of the new car smell.
 You saw a car that looked great to you, your old car is tired and you are tired of it.
 You go to a dealership, take that test drive, and the love affair begins.
 You are blinded by your favorite color, the great stereo, all the safety features, and the fuel economy.
 You'll do whatever it takes to drive home in your dream car.
 Does that mean you'll sign a 7-year legal, binding contract so you can afford the payments?
 If so, you are not alone-but remember that misery loves company.

 This is where restraint comes in.
-If you can't get the car you want in 60 months, you should consider not buying the car.
+If you can't get the car you want in 72 months or fewer, you should consider not buying the car.
 I understand that at the point you find out you can't afford it, you are already in love with it, so planning in advance is critical.
-There are a ton of car payment calculators online, so figure your budget and find out how much money you can finance on 60 months to get to the payment you can afford, and stick to it.
+There are a ton of car payment calculators online, so figure your budget and find out how much money you can finance on 60 months to get to the payment you can afford, and stick to it, especially with interest rates being so high.

 Your Down Payment

-Also, if possible, postpone the decision until you can save enough down payment to afford the car on a 5-year contract.
+Also, if possible, postpone the decision until you can save enough down payment to afford the car on no more than a 6-year contract.
 Perhaps you can do without some of the options on the car you like, and lastly, maybe there is a two-year-old, low mileage pre-owned car out there that you would be happy with.